kubernetes/kubernetes/examples/cockroachdb/README.md

 ## Scaling up or down

-Simply edit the PetSet (but note that you may need to create a new persistent volume claim first).
+Simply edit the StatefulSet (but note that you may need to create a new persistent volume claim first).
 If you ran `minikube.sh`, there's a spare volume so you can immediately scale up by one.
 Convince yourself that the new node immediately serves reads and writes.